 Again and again, polls show the UK public are pretty supportive of onshore wind.
-Our own polling from ComRes to mark the launch of this campaign shows 73% of the British public back onshore wind power.
+Our own polling from ComRes to mark the launch of the Blown Away campaign shows 73% of the British public back onshore wind power.

 What's more, men and women seem pretty united in their support for onshore wind energy - 73% of men and 73% of women support the tech.
 This is despite significant and established gender divides when it comes to both fracking and nuclear.
 For example, our polling had 42% of men support fracking, 27% women; 61% men support nuclear, 33% women - but divides like that are pretty normal.
 We don’t know if it’s weird that men and women agree about clean energy, or disagree about nuclear and fracking.